 Google Scholar metrics provides the h5-index, h5-core, and h5-median of included journals.
 Journals that are included must meet Google Scholar's inclusion guidelines.
 Journals that have published less than 100 articles or have received no citations between 2014 and 2018 (inclusively) are not included, as well as court opinions, patents, books, and dissertations.

 Please note that journals ranked by Google Scholar Metrics cannot be used when providing evidence of journal indexing to Research Dissemination Support at Walden.
-For more information, please see the Center for Research Quality’s Office of Research and Sponsored Programs website.
+For more information, please see the Office of Research and Doctoral Services’s Office of Research and Sponsored Programs website.

 The Eigengactor project provides three types of rankings, which are all freely available at their website Eigenfactor.org: